- A 401(k) is an employer-sponsored savings plan that companies can offer to help employees save money for retirement.

-- Small business owners should look at a variety of factors, from fees and transparency to account-holder services and beyond, when shopping around for a startup 401(k) plan.
+- Small business owners should look at a variety of factors, including fees, transparency and account-holder services, when shopping around for a startup 401(k) plan provider.

-- This article is for small business owners who want to understand the basics of introducing a startup 401(k) plan.
+- This article is for small business owners who want to understand the basics of startup 401(k) plans.

 Until recently, many small businesses shied away from offering a 401(k) plan to their employees based on financial constraints and other concerns.
-Fortunately for small business owners, startup 401(k) plans now lie within easier reach, thanks in large part to legislative changes and the increased availability of small business-oriented 401(k) plans.
-If you are considering offering a 401(k) retirement savings plan to your employees, it is important to understand what they are, how they work and how to go about starting one.
+Fortunately, startup 401(k) plans now lie within easier reach, thanks in large part to legislative changes and the increased availability of small business 401(k) plans.
+If you’re considering offering a 401(k) retirement savings plan to your employees, it’s essential to understand what they are, how they work and how to go about starting one.

 What is a 401(k) plan?

-Introduced in the 1980s, a 401(k) retirement plan is an employer-sponsored plan that allows employees to contribute a portion of their wages to an investment account they can use when they retire.
+Introduced in the 1970s, a 401(k) plan is an employer-sponsored plan that allows employees to contribute a portion of their wages to an investment account they can use when they retire.

-Any small business with at least one full-time staff member (other than the owner) is eligible to set up a startup 401(k) plan.
-There are two options for this plans:
+Any small business with at least one full-time employee (other than the owner) is eligible to set up a startup 401(k) plan.
+There are two options for this: